California Reopening: Everything Families Need To Know

 - Joshua Tree National Park

-Joshua Tree is now open for hiking and exploring.
+Joshua Tree is now open for hiking and exploring, but it's getting pretty hot!

 - Channel Islands